 The World of Henry Orient was released a month before The Beatles' first visit to the U.S.

-First, there's the coming-of-age comedy, which follows the breezy adventures of two girls loose in a picture postcard vision of New York).
-Then there's the bedroom farce, which follow Henry's broadly-played attempts to seduce Stella.
-Finally, we have the adult satire, the subtextural themes of the film (either sardonic or sentimental) which present the imperfect adults of Henry Orient as reality counterpoint and commentary to why fantasy and make-believe holds such appeal for the two girls.
-As the movie explores the differing ways in which kids and adults deal with the disappointments of life, The World of Henry Orient never once condescends to the girls, nor does it make all adults out to be fools or villains.
+First, there's the coming-of-age comedy, which follows the breezy adventures of two girls loose in a picture postcard vision of New York.
+Then there's the bedroom farce, which chronicles Henry's broadly-played attempts to seduce Stella.
+Finally, we have the adult satire which presents the imperfect adults of Henry Orient as the reality counterpoint to the fantasy world the girls have created for themselves.
+As the movie explores the differing ways in which children and adults deal with life's disappointments, The World of Henry Orient never once condescends to the girls, nor does it make all adults out to be fools or villains.
 Rather, the film treats all the characters with wry affection and a surprising amount of empathy.

 She and Sellers reteamed the following year in What's New, Pussycat?